-Unique chance to celebrate the actual 950th Anniversary of Lady Godiva, Countess of Mercia.
+Unique chance to meet and celebrate with Lady Godiva, Countess of Mercia.
 Come and join our celebration in the historic Cathedral Quarter in the Heart of Coventry.

 Enjoy tastes of traditional Coventry God cakes, Irish soda bread, Asian, African, Malaysian and Serbian treats.

 The Godiva Trust helps a new generation of women from Coventry’s diverse cultures better relate and reinterpret our heritage celebration with a unique identity, and underpins the City’s International role as a Centre for Peace and Reconciliation.

 No booking required

 Contact for the day: Pru Porretta

 Cathedral Quarter, Broadgate, Priory Visitor Centre, Cathedral Ruins: all in the heart of Coventry.

 Please follow link to see photographs taken at the concert which took place at St John the Baptist Church Coventry.
 The pianist was Varvara Maggs

 Godiva Woman of Achievement Awards http://bit.ly/2Ij1r84